futurestages/OnBoardXR_Landing_Page/docs/obxr-below-deck.md

 We expanded server capacity and engagement through the introduction of the three ticket tiers by prioritizing high-bandwidth features (like audio input and high-poly avatars) on the attendees who actually wished to be interactive and empbodied in the performance.
 This also elevated the experience for attendees who did not wish to participate as they could engage with the show at their own comfort, often moving closer to the performances with the knowledge the performer(s) would ignore them.

-A third of attendees used a standalone HMD with another 21% in PCVR.
+A third of attendees used a [`standalone HMD`](./glossary-hmd.md) with another 21% in [`PCVR`](./glossary-hmd.md).
 5% consistently arrived on a mobile device or tablet with the largest group still using a laptop or desktop computer.
 Almost immediately our creator community and audiences inquired about "the next one" revealing the desire to make OnBoardXR an ongoing, seasonal showcase.